4 Critical Components of the Food Safety Pyramid

 • Employee training: With your plans and policies in place, Employee Training tracking tools help you assign training requirements, see who’s overdue and link the training record with human resources data.

 • Audits: Your audit program acts as a check that you’re actually doing what you said in your documents.
-Audit Management modules make it easier with automated scheduling and notification, as well as mobile audits that upload results to the FSMS for you.
+Audit Management system modules make it easier with automated scheduling and notification, as well as mobile audits that upload results to the FSMS for you.

 • Reporting: Centralized reporting capabilities as part of a robust FSMS gives you visibility into what’s driving food safety at your organization.
 Being able to instantly access your data means you can act on trends in real-time.